ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 `s2].
-Probably not surprising for you, but other programming languages may behave differently, i.e. the assignment may not copy the textual content, but create only a reference to the first `string]{.str}, so that modifying one of them also affect the other.
+Probably not surprising for you, but other programming languages may behave differently, i.e. the assignment may not copy the textual content, but create only a reference to the first `string], so that modifying one of them also affect the other.
 We will learn more about the concept of references when we introduce the `object] data type.